Last update: July 23rd 2021

 The requirements for the hospitality sector are:

-• hospitality establishments must close no later than 00:00 p.m.;
+• Hospitality establishments must close no later than 00:00 p.m. (including hospitality establishments of hotels)

-• there may be no singing or dancing.
+• There may be no singing and no dancing, inside or outside.

 We differentiate between essential stores such as supermarkets, bakeries, pharmacies, stores with building materials and nonessential stores such as clothing stores and car washes.